 Of course, at any resort, your room is your sanctuary.

 Aulani books out quickly, especially DVC rooms, but we managed to score a one bedroom villa with a poolside gardens view.
 We weren’t too fussed about the view when we booked — we’d have loved an ocean view, of course, but none were available and we quickly realized that the poolside view rooms were closest to the restaurants, pools, gym and lobby — plus they were less points.
-We would have also happily gone with an islands garden view, but I read many complaints about the standard view rooms that face the parking lots and garages, so we were happy to avoid those.
+We would have also happily gone with an islands garden view, but I read many complaints about the standard view rooms that face the parking lots and garages, so perhaps we were lucky those were sold out too.
 Ground floor rooms are perfect for those with young kids (and are super popular — the first to be filled!), but otherwise I’d avoid them and trade convenience for the privacy and quiet of higher floors.

 You can cram a full five guests into this room, which was perfect for us as we were able to register our kama’aina friends Wim and Dave as well as their twins (who were under two, so didn’t need to be counted in the guest total) to our room so they would get wristbands to use the pools and sunbeds and whatnot on the days they visited us — days we had the insanely fun experiences of confirming how much fun Aulani is with keiki — the cute Hawaiian word for kids.